 So here are our Top 10 Tips for writing government proposals:

 - First, be sure that you carefully read and thoroughly understand the government solicitation.
 By reading the solicitation materials carefully, you can get a grasp of the program office’s requirements and state that your business will meet their needs.
-Remember, your proposal is aiming to demonstrate how your business can best fulfill the government’s need.
+Remember, your project proposal outline is aiming to demonstrate how your business can best fulfill the government’s/organisations need.

 - Don’t be afraid to ask questions of the government contracting officer or program manager.
 Most solicitations list the contact information of the people who can answer your questions, and provide a deadline for asking questions.
 Be respectful of the contracting officers by submitting your questions in a formal email before the question-submission deadline.
 We notice that this deadline is typically 1-2 weeks before the solicitation deadline.
 To learn more about how to appropriately communicate with contracting officers, read our advice on effective public sector communication and networking.